Mycoponically Integrated Network Device for Multimodal Sensing with Living Mycelial Networks: Discussion

 Electrodes were fabricated as a copper-Kapton laminate.
 Copper tape was uniformly spray-inked and laser-scribed into 80~mm $\times$ 1.5~mm rectangular traces, then processed by standard wet chemical etching.
 Kapton insulation tape was precision-cut using a CNC machine.
 The laminated electrodes were transferred onto the bioceramic surface using a positioning guide, with Kapton covering the full trace length except for a 1.5~mm $\times$ 1.5~mm exposed copper contact pad at the sensing interface.

 For MINDTube, four electrode pairs were placed equidistantly around the outer circumference, positioned 70~mm axially along the lower portion of the tube where fruiting bodies concentrate; each pair formed one differential recording channel.
 For MINDPixel, each pixel carried one localized differential interface, so a four-pixel arrangement yielded four simultaneously recorded channels.
-Copper forms a self-limiting oxide layer (Cu\textsubscript{2}O) that stabilizes rapidly; once colonized, the mycelium grows over the contact pad, further limiting oxidative exposure.
-Baseline electrode coupling remained stable across weeks of continuous operation throughout all reported experiments.
+Once colonized, the mycelium grows over the contact pad.
+No electrode degradation was observed across the full eleven-month operational window.